Collaborative Divorce

 What Is Collaborative Family Law?

-Collaborative family law is a new approach to dealing with separation and divorce issues that doesn’t involve the courts.
-If you adopt this process you and your respective lawyers formally agree (i.e. sign a written agreement) to work together to find a mutually acceptable and fair solution to your financial and child related issues – without involving the courts.
+Collaborative family law is a new approach to dealing with separation and divorce issues that don’t involve the courts.
+If you adopt this process you and your respective lawyers formally agree (i.e. sign a written agreement) to work together to find a mutually acceptable and fair solution to your financial and child-related issues – without involving the courts.

 This approach is based on a team effort.
-You, your former partner, your lawyers and other professionals where required work together to resolve whatever is in dispute e.g. child support, division of assets or parenting of the children.
+You, your former partner, your lawyers, and other professionals were required to work together to resolve whatever is in dispute e.g. child support, division of assets, or parenting of the children.

 Early, nonadversarial, participation by attorneys allows the parties and attorneys to use the more positive aspects of good lawyering not often seen in adversarial proceedings, such as: